SecretSurfSpot/seedlings/database_setup.md

-# Setup the Development & Test Databases
+# Development & Test Database Setup

 To setup the development & test databases, via the terminal, enter the following commands: